Behavioral Health & Substance Abuse Programs for Youth

 The Starting Point Children’s program is designed for youth under 18 years of age experiencing emotional or behavioral problems, as well as substance abuse.

 Our counseling programs are designed to meet the needs of those who are experiencing mental, emotional, or behavioral issues.
 Services are provided by either Licensed Mental Health Counselors, Licensed Clinical Social Workers, Registered Counselor Interns or Certified Addiction Professionals

 In-Home Child Program

 Because delinquency and foster care can cost more than $10,000 per year, keeping a child in the home is not only more cost effective but better for the child and the family.
-The In-Home Child Program keeps children safe in their own home and helps parents re-unify with their children.
+The In-Home Child Program keeps youth safe in their own home and helps parents re-unify with their children.

 Teens referred for this group include referral sources such as teen court, diversion and Department of Juvenile Justice.
 Topics include self-talk, thinking errors, responsible thinking, personal response and self-evaluation in an effort to change criminal behavior.
 Teens and their group counselor work collaboratively to create a relapse prevention plan.